lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

 **Sync Netlist** checkbox.
 You can narrow the set of displayed nets by using the filter pattern (supports regular expressions).

-An very useful feature is to enable the **Sync Selection**, which will automatically select all the components of the selected net(s).
+A very useful feature is to enable the **Sync Selection**, which will automatically select all the components of the selected net(s).
 You can select multiple nets.
-In the figure the net ``auxsc35`` is selected and is highlited in the *Viewer*.
+In the figure the net ``auxsc35`` is selected and is highlighted in the *Viewer*.

 |bcenter| |ControllerNetlist_1| |ecenter|
 |bcenter| |ViewerNetlist_1|     |ecenter|